IVF Success Rates: Why You Should Have Hope After Failed IVF

-Success rates for IVF are at their highest, and the technology and care are only getting better and better.
+Success rates for IVF are at their highest, (read the national IVF data set here) and the technology and care are only getting better and better.
 But still, there are those occurrences where IVF fails.
 Regardless of whether or not you know the “why,” it hurts deeply.
 After thousands of dollars spent, years of your life devoted, and nothing on the other side, you might feel cheated, scammed, and slighted.

-Maybe the biggest cost of a failed pregnancy?
+Maybe the biggest cost of a failed IVF cycle?
 Hope.

 Natural Pregnancy after Fertility Treatment

-Finally, though, there’s a new reason to feel hope after a failed IVF cycle.
+However, there’s finally a new reason to feel hopeful after a failed IVF cycle.
 A recent study found that 17% of women who had a failed IVF cycle found themselves pregnant naturally within five years.

 I repeat, NATURALLY.

-This study is receiving major buzz across the industry and is hopefully a beacon of light for those who feel like their chances are in the rearview mirror.
-It’s not necessarily so…
+This study is receiving major buzz across the industry and is hopefully a beacon of light for those who feel like their chances of achieving a successful pregnancy are in the rear view mirror - because that may not be the case!

 Dr. Spencer Richlin, a Reproductive Endocrinologist at RMA of Connecticut, finds the silver lining in this study, providing you his words of both science and comfort: